 The price is 200 DKr (~40 USD) per person for an event with a set minimum of 1600 DKr (~320 USD) per event and to make it all work you basically need a minimum of 4 or 5 events a week.
 Racers who get thirsty can purchase coffee, water and beer.
 Simple snacks are also available.
 RaceFun supplements this income with a web shop Slot World Slotcar Shop.

-The Gaul Slot Club is installed in Royat near Clermont-Ferrand since September 2008.
-The club has a 30 meter four-lane Carrera track more than 30 meters long, equipped with the Davic digital system.
-In November of last year it hosted the French National Championship for 1/32 Digital Cars - Final.
-Dijon Racing Slot, a club in Dijon has 3 track for their racers to choose from.
-One 6-Lane 35 meter Ninco track and two custom Scalextric rally tracks.
-The focus is on 1/32 scale slot cars including some fantastic scratch-built vintage cars.
+The Modeling Maurepas Club a 40 year old hobby club that also races RC and a slot cars on it's three tracks including a 6-lane 30 metre track for slot cars.
+The Gaul Slot Club has been located in Royat near Clermont-Ferrand since September 2008.
+The club has a 30 metre four-lane Carrera track that is equipped with the Davic digital system.
+In November of last year the club hosted the French National Championship for 1/32 Digital Cars - Final.
+Dijon Racing Slot, a club in Dijon has 3 tracks for their racers to choose from.
+One 6-Lane 35 metre Ninco track and two custom Scalextric rally tracks.
+The current focus is mostly on 1/32 scale slot cars including some fantastic scratch-built vintage cars.
+Jouef, the famous French slot car brands still has many fans and several clubs and individuals still race these vintage cars.

-Sadly for Wing Car racers in France there are no tracks suitable for them to race their cars forcing them to race to Holland or Germany to race their lightning quick cars.
+The original track was featured in an article published in Model Car & Science magazine in July 1966.
+The entire restoration project is described here.
+Sadly for Wing Car racers in France there are no current tracks suitable for them to race their cars forcing the adherents to this form of racing to travel to Holland or Germany to race their lightning quick cars.

 Currently there is no National organization and the various series and clubs organize amongst themselves.
 Germany has a very diverse if not fragmented slot car scene based up clubs that race everything from old Fleischmann and Carrera to wing cars, Eurosport, Scaleauto, Production 16 to high-tech LMP and Formula 1 cars.
 In addition there is DSC and DTSW for different types of cars.